 The Cash Rents Survey provides the basis for county estimates of the cash rent paid for irrigated cropland, non-irrigated cropland, and pasture.
 The 2008 Farm Bill mandated that NASS provide mean rental rates for all counties with 20,000 acres of cropland plus pasture.

-The Cash Rents Survey is conducted bi-annually in all states, except Alaska, beginning with a release in September, 2016.
+The county level Cash Rents Survey is conducted bi-annually in all states, except Alaska, beginning with a release in September, 2016.
 U.S. and state estimates are released in August every year using the June Area Survey.
-Previously, an annual survey was conducted from 2008 until 2013.
+Previously, an annual survey was conducted from 2008 until 2014.
 All qualifying counties in these states are represented in the sample.
 The target population is all farms and ranches that have historically rented land on a cash basis for any of the three land use categories.
 Land rented for a share of the crop, on a fee per head, per pound of gain, by animal unit month (AUM), rented free of charge, or land that includes buildings such as barns are excluded from the survey.

-U.S and State estimates will be published on the USDA-NASS Quick Stats database the first week of August, every other year.
+U.S and State estimates will be published on the USDA-NASS Quick Stats database the first week of August, every year.

 Want the results of these surveys?
 Subscribe to free NASS updates.